python-medikit/medikit/docs/features/webpack.rst

 Usage
 :::::

-To use the Webpack Feature feature, make sure your **Projectfile** contains:
+To use the Webpack Feature, make sure your **Projectfile** contains the following:

 .. code-block:: python

     from medikit import require

     webpack = require('webpack')

+The `webpack` handle is a :class:`Config` instance, and can be used to customize the feature.